 Heart Disease and Stroke

-Improve cardiovascular health and quality of life through prevention, detection, and treatment of risk factors for heart attack and stroke; early identification and treatment of heart attacks and strokes; and prevention of repeat cardiovascular events; and reduction in deaths from cardiovascular disease.*
+Improve cardiovascular health and quality of life through prevention, detection, and treatment of risk factors for heart attack and stroke; early identification and treatment of heart attacks and strokes; prevention of repeat cardiovascular events; and reduction in deaths from cardiovascular disease.*

-Heart disease is the leading cause of death in the United States.1 Stroke is the third leading cause of death in the United States.
-Together, heart disease and stroke, along with other cardiovascular disease, are among the most widespread and costly health problems facing the Nation today, accounting for more than $500 billion in health care expenditures and related expenses in 2010 alone.2 Fortunately, they are also among the most preventable.
+Heart disease is the leading cause of death in the United States.1 Stroke is the fifth leading cause of death in the United States.
+Together, heart disease and stroke, along with other cardiovascular disease, are among the most widespread and costly health problems facing the Nation today, accounting approximately $320 billion in health care expenditures and related expenses annually.2 Fortunately, they are also among the most preventable.

 The leading modifiable (controllable) risk factors for heart disease and stroke are:

 - Unhealthy diet and physical inactivity